hfndb/cookware-headless-ice/docs/usage.md

 ## Check

-Check overrrides in current project config.json, relative to default settings in config.json from application directory.
+Check overrrides in current project settings.json, relative to default settings.

-Check validity and version number of all known project config.json files.
-See [config.json](./configuration.md), header "Known projects".
+Check validity and version number of all known project settings.json files.
+See [settings.json](./configuration.md), header "Known projects".

 ```
 $ cookware --config
 ```

 Shortcut -c.
-A diff of config.json will be logged to the console.
+A diff of settings.json will be logged to the console.

 ## Docs